 Not a day goes by when we're not contemplating Blue Abyss' contribution to the advancement of human exploration.
 Reality is just around the corner.
 But in the meantime, our 'Vision 2020' series looks ahead to the year 2020 to give you a taste of things to come.

 This globally unique aquatic centre will house the largest and deepest indoor pool of its kind globally.
 The pool will have several entrance points and feature multi-stepped depths to accommodate for a variety of activities and simultaneous use, leading down to the 50m shaft.
 On one side of the pool, a large table-like area at 12m will be able to house, for example, a mock section of the International Space Station for astronaut training.

 The multi-level pool is 50m x 40m on the surface and 50m at its deepest point.
 Containing 42,000m3 of water, the pool exceeds all other facilities in existence both in terms of volume and depth.

+Blue Abyss will form the heart of an emerging vision by Central Bedfordshire Council to create a science, innovation and technology park to regenerate the site of RAF Henlow.
 Behind the facility’s sweeping design is eminent architect Robin Partington, whose work has shaped the greatest changes on London’s skyline.